 Secondary vaccine failure cases often have atypical, or mild presentations (“modified measles”).

-Vaccine-induced “measles” is a modified form of measles occurring in between 5-15% of non-immune vacinees, 5-12 days after measles vaccination.
+This is a modified form of measles occurring in between 5-15% of non-immune vacinees, 5-12 days after measles vaccination.
 Symptoms include malaise and fever (up to 39.5°C) lasting 1-2 days.
 Rash, coryza, mild cough, and Koplik spots may occasionally occur.
-It is not known to be transmissible, and testing is not required unless the patient has also been exposed to an infectious case.
-In these circumstances a nasopharyngeal swab and urine should be collected.
-PCR tests in NSW performed at ICPMR and SAVID-SEALS routinely distinguish wild from vaccine measles strains.

 The incubation period for measles is usually 10 days to the onset of fever and approximately 14 days to the onset of rash.
 Incubation of up to 18 days is not uncommon, and has been recorded as far as 21 days.